 discover sponsors for courses

-test new courses and custom e-learning development services
+test new courses and custom e-learning platform development services

 unite into interest clubs and participate in community events